 Keep the instillation system in an upright position.
 Now remove the protective cover completely.
-Connect a catheter to the instillation system.
-Now break the sealing mechanism in the tube section by bending backwards and forwards and instill the solution into the bladder.
+Connect a catheter (and a connector [conical to Luer-Lock]) to the instillation system.
+Now break the sealing mechanism in the tube section by bending backwards and forwards and instil the solution into the bladder.
 At the end of instillation free the catheter by pressing air through.